 1. Listen to Adiche's TED talk.
 (18:33 minutes)

-Please Note: We recently learned that Chimimanda Ngozie Adichie has made comments that diminish and marginalize trans people, as discussed in this Vox article, this Time article, and in this journal article.
+Please Note: After the Challenge ended, we learned that Chimimanda Ngozie Adichie had made comments that diminish and marginalize trans people, as discussed in this Vox article, this Time article, and in this journal article.
 Although Adichie's talk about the danger of a single story has important messages - with its focus on representation, diversity of experience, and perspective taking - Adichie's later comments do not afford trans people the same considerations that she advocates for in her original TED talk.
 The responses linked above add to the notion of how dangerous, and oppressive, a single story can be, especially when someone else is telling your story.
 Kat Blaque contextualizes the contradictions of Adichie's rhetoric, and addresses intersectionality within her own story, in this commentary.
 As you work through the original Challenge material below, we ask that you incorporate the stories described above in your reflection on how to move beyond a single story.

 2. Actions You Can Take Today to Move Beyond a Single Story